ibexa/documentation-user/docs/shop_administration/manage_users.md

 To create a new company, you need to provide:

-- name,
+- name
-- tax ID,
+- tax ID
-- customer group,
+- customer group
-- sales representative.
+- sales representative

 Optionally, you can add a website and billing address that can speed up a billing process.